tykoii/blog/_posts/2021-05-03-An-Arweave-faucet tutorial.markdown

 ---
 layout: post
 title: "Get Some Free AR: An Arweave Faucet Tutorial"
-categories: [ Announcement ]
+categories: [Announcement]
 image: assets/images/blog/BlogPost-ARfaucet.jfif
 ---

 # Get some free AR: An Arweave faucet tutorial

-Since Koi works as a layer on top of Arweave, you need a small amount of AR to register your content on the Koi Network.
-Luckily, you can get a free AR wallet (perfect for storing KOI too) and some AR for free from the [Arweave faucet](https://faucet.arweave.net/).
+Since Koii works as a layer on top of Arweave, you need a small amount of AR to register your content on the Koii Network.
+Luckily, you can get a free AR wallet (perfect for storing KOII too) and some AR for free from the [Arweave faucet](https://faucet.arweave.net/).

-*It only takes a few steps but if you’re new to blockchain, it can be confusing*.
+_It only takes a few steps but if you’re new to blockchain, it can be confusing_.

 Once you’re at the [Arweave faucet](https://faucet.arweave.net/), select the checkbox and then click the Continue button.